How do I Apply to SAC?

 What classes should I take first?

 | Engr 100A is a great first course (or 100B if you are specifically interested in civil engineering).
-Engr 051 is a great first course for drafting/CAD, or perhaps Engr 183 (AutoCAD) for civil-interested students, or Engr 103 (Solidworks) for mechanical-interested students.
-Engr 131 is a great course for introducing students to our mechatronics program
+First drafting classes: Engr 183 (AutoCAD) for civil drafting Engr 103 (Solidworks) for mechanical drafting Engr 133 - first mechatronics class

 |